anujs2099/rhce-sample-exams_2nd-edition/lab2.md

 -  Project directory name is task9
 -  Use the inventory file & configuration file from task1
 -  Create a ansible-vault encrypted file secret.yaml with the following variables:
-   - username: nano
+   - username is nano
-   - pwhash: password
+   - password is password
 -  Create a playbook as follows:
    - runs on all hosts
    - uses vars present within secret.yaml